Metrication in the United States: 18th century

 Immediately after gaining independence from Great Britain, the United States used a variety of units of measure, including Dutch units and English units.
-The 1789 Constitution grants Congress the authority to determine standards of measure, though it did not immediately use this authority to impose a uniform system.
+The 1789 Constitution grants Congress the authority to determine standards of measure, though Congress did not immediately use this authority to impose a uniform system.
 The United States was one of the first nations to adopt a decimal currency, under the Coinage Act of 1792.

-In 1793, Thomas Jefferson requested equipment from France that could be used to evaluate the metric system within the United States.
-Joseph Dombey returned from France with a standard kilogram.
-Before reaching the United States, Dombey's ship was blown off course by a storm and captured by pirates, or strictly (British) privateers in the Caribbean, and he died in captivity on Montserrat.
+In 1793, Thomas Jefferson requested equipment from France that could be used to evaluate the metric system.
+Joseph Dombey was sent with a standard kilogram, but his ship was blown off course by a storm and captured by British privateers in the Caribbean, and he died in captivity on Montserrat.